Hamiltonian Learning via Inverse Physics-Informed Neural Networks: ACKNOWLEDGEMENT

 \section{ACKNOWLEDGEMENT}

 This work is supported by the National Natural Science Foundation of China (Grant Nos.
 11874312 and 12474489), the Research Grants Council of Hong Kong (CityU 11304920), Shenzhen Fundamental Research Program (Grant No. JCYJ20240813153139050), the Guangdong Provincial Quantum Science Strategic Initiative (Grant Nos.
 GDZX2203001, GDZX2403001), and the Innovation Program for Quantum Science and Technology (Grant No. 2021ZD0302300).
+The calculations involved in this work were partially performed on the Tianhe Xingyi supercomputer at the National Supercomputer Center in Guangzhou, China.
+Open Access made possible with partial support from the Open Access Publishing Fund of the City University of Hong Kong.